Bedrock-OSS/bedrock-wiki/docs/blocks/ore-loot-tables.md

 ## Loot Table

-In the example below, you can see how the `match_tool` condition is used to test for a `minecraft:iron_pickaxe`:
+In the example below, you can see how the `match_tool` condition is used to test for a pickaxe item that is iron tier or higher:
+:

 <CodeHeader>BP/loot_tables/blocks/silver_ore.json</CodeHeader>